Top Rated CDL Staffing Agency

 What are the different types of CDL (Commercial Driver’s License)?

-There are 3 types of CDL:
+There are 3 types of CDL: Class A, Class B, and Class C.

-Is the more inclusive CDL, allowing for the operation of vehicles such as tractor trailers, tankers, livestock carriers, and flatbeds.
+Class A is the more inclusive CDL, allowing for the operation of vehicles such as tractor trailers, tankers, livestock carriers, and flatbeds.
 Class A is for drivers who operate vehicles with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.
 A class A CDL with the correct endorsements should allow the driver to operate many commercial motor vehicles, including class B and class C trucks.

-Is for drivers who operate vehicles with a GVWR of 26,001 pounds or more but aren’t towing trailers.
+Class B is for drivers who operate vehicles with a GVWR of 26,001 pounds or more but aren’t towing trailers.
 With the correct endorsements, a Class B CDL can allow for the operation of vehicles including tourist buses, box trucks, garbage trucks, dump trucks, and delivery trucks.
 Class B drivers can also operate Class C vehicles with the right endorsements.

-Is for drivers who operate any single vehicle or combination of vehicles that are not classified Class A or Class B vehicles, but either is meant to transport 16 or more passengers, (including the driver).
+Class C is for drivers who operate any single vehicle or combination of vehicles that are not classified Class A or Class B vehicles, but either is meant to transport 16 or more passengers, (including the driver).
 It also includes operating vehicles used in the transportation of materials classified as hazardous.

 What CDL makes the most money?